Image may be subject to copyright

 Learn about this ancient, versatile material and how it was used in science, craft and design throughout history at this famous museum, home to the world's most comprehensive collection of glass.

-Herbert F Johnson Museum
+Herbert F Johnson Museum at Cornell

 Located on the Cornell campus, this museum is home to a permanent collection of more than 35,000 works of art as well as a european collection including works by Albrecht Dürer, William Hogarth, Francisco Goya, Édouard Manet, Charles-François Daubigny, Edgar Degas, William-Adolphe Bouguereau, Henri de Toulouse-Lautrec, Otto Dix, Fernand Léger and Henri Matisse.
 There are also extensive holdings of American artists, including Georgia O'Keeffe and Andy Warhol, as well as members of the Hudson River School and the American Impressionists to contemporary art.
 The Collection of Prints, Drawings, and Photographs consists of more than 22,000 works, including works by Berenice Abbott, Robert Frank, Alfred Stieglitz, and Garry Winogrand.
 Make sure to visit the top floor which offers STUNNING views of Ithaca and Cayuga Lake!

-Museum of the Earth Ithaca
+Museum of the Earth - Ithaca

 Journey back to prehistoric times and meet it's creatures, from the tiniest trilobite to the mighty Stegosaur.